Kunnamthanam: Demographics

+As per the 2011 Indian census, Kunnamthanam has a population of 20,573.
+It has a sex ratio of 1112 females per 1000 males.
+Children below 6 years of age constitute 7.65% of the total population.
+Scheduled Castes and Scheduled Tribes constitute 13.89% and 0.28% of the population respectively.
+The total literacy rate was 97.33% (97.73% for males and 96.97% for females), which is higher than the state average of 94% and the national average of 74.04%.

 Syrian Christian Settlements

 The Syrian Christian colonization profoundly affected the historical backdrop of trade and agribusiness in these parts.
 The place is, hence, home to numerous Syrian Christian groups of Kerala who own large farms and bungalows, due to the creation of latex.The Christians guarantee their underlying foundations from early settlements from Mesopotamian merchants and East Syriac Christians from Venad.
 Kunnamthanam turned into a significant warehouse for flavours like pepper, cardamom, and so forth.
 Syro-Malankara and Syrian Orthodox Christians occupations consisted of landowners, farmers and merchants.